Wilkins leaves legacy of laughter and leadership at Clemson

 Defensive end Clelin Ferrell said it is difficult to be in a bad mood when Wilkins is around.

-At the one potentially tumultuous point of this Clemson season, four games after freshman Trevor Lawrence earned the starting quarterback job and previous starter Kelly Bryant left the team, Wilkins took it upon himself to make sure the transition would be smooth.
+At the one potentially tumultuous point of this Clemson season, when freshman Trevor Lawrence earned the starting quarterback job after four games and previous starter Kelly Bryant left the team, Wilkins took it upon himself to make sure the transition would be smooth.

 Wilkins took Lawrence to breakfast.